dmkskd/apache-iceberg-demo/README.md

 After running the demos:

 1. Explore the generated files in `local_warehouse/`
-2. Run the tests to understand the codebase: `python run_tests.py`
+2. Run the tests to understand the codebase: `uv run run_tests.py`
 3. Try modifying the schema or data in the scripts
 4. Experiment with different Iceberg configurations
 5. Integrate with your own data sources